Grant Cochran, Artistic Director

 In addition to his appointment as conductor of the 160-voice Concert Chorus and its 40-voice Chorale ensemble, Dr. Cochran is currently professor of Voice/Choral Studies at the University of Alaska Anchorage.
 He has extensive experience at the secondary level as well, holding teaching positions at public and private schools in Alaska and Connecticut, including Grace Christian School, Service High School, Dimond High School and the Canterbury School (Connecticut).
 Over the course of his twenty-year professional career, Dr. Cochran has appeared as music director, accompanist, adjudicator, singer, and actor for various opera, theatre, choral, and church organizations throughout the United States.

-His professional work in Anchorage is nicely complemented by a busy home life that includes his wife, Lorna, and their four children: Hailey, Madison, Drew, and August.
+His professional work in Anchorage is nicely complemented by a busy home life that includes his wife, Lorna, and their children: Hailey & Stephanie, Madison, Drew, and August.